-Local Rules & Terms of the CompetitionFor Carolinas Golf Association Events
+Local Rules & Terms of the Competition For Carolinas Golf Association Events

 The Rules of Golf as approved by the USGA and The R&A govern play.
 These Local Rules and Terms of the Competition are in effect at all CGA Championships and qualifying rounds.
 See applicable championship or qualifying round Notice to Players and Entry Information for modifications or additions to the following.
-Complete text of the Rules and Local Rules may be found in the current Rules of Golf, effective January 2019.
+Complete text of the Rules and Local Rules may be found in the current Official Guide to the Rules of Golf, effective January 2019.